AdobeDocs/experience-manager-65.en/help/sites-administering/jmx-console.md

 ## Using External JMX Applications for Monitoring {#using-external-jmx-applications-for-monitoring}

 CRX allows external applications to interact with Managed Beans (MBeans) via [Java Management Extensions (JMX)](https://docs.oracle.com/javase/6/docs/technotes/guides/management/overview.html).
-Using generic consoles such as [JConsole](https://java.sun.com/developer/technicalArticles/J2SE/jconsole.html) or domain-specific monitoring applications, allows getting and setting CRX configurations and properties, as well as the monitoring of performance and resource usage.
+Using generic consoles such as [JConsole](https://java.sun.com/developer/technicalArticles/J2SE/jconsole.html) or domain-specific monitoring applications, allows getting and setting CRX configurations and properties, and the monitoring of performance and resource usage.

 ### Using JConsole to connect to CRX {#using-jconsole-to-connect-to-crx}